friendlyantz/friendlyantz/_posts/2023-10-13-big-o-complexity-of-the-job-search.md

 ---
 ## do basic LeetCode challenges
-- focus on hottest challenges. don't just do every LeetCode gives you
+- focus on hottest challenges. don't just do everything LeetCode gives you
 - https://neetcode.io/ - do all EASY challenges, then some MEDIUM, and then try HARD

 ---